-License; conditions for issuance; enumerated; examination; fingerprinting; criminal history record information check; courses of study.
+License; conditions for issuance; enumerated; examination; fingerprinting; criminal history record information check; courses of study; duty of licensee.

 (2) Each applicant for a salesperson's license shall furnish evidence that he or she has completed two courses in real estate subjects, approved by the commission, composed of not less than sixty class hours of study or, in lieu thereof, courses delivered in a distance education format approved by the commission.

 (3) Each applicant for a broker's license shall either: